Computer-Society-WSU/Hello-World/Advanced_Moves.md

-Sure, I can help you modify the lab to include more advanced Git features.
-Here's a continuation of the workshop guide:

 **Step 8: Merge Your Changes**

 After your pull request has been reviewed and approved, you can merge your changes into the main branch.
 Here's how you do it¹²: